robispinean/MarketingApp/README.md

 If the order has been accepted, the estimated delivery time will also be displayed.
 ### Shop Employee:
 After a shop employee logs in, he can process orders, assure home delivery, update order's status and getting customer's delivery-time feedback.

+# To run this project you need to open a console in the project folder and run:

+## ./mvnw clean install

+## cd target

+## java -jar MarketingApp.jar